HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Alignment as Trajectory Steering and HyperAlign

-We divide hypernetwork architecture into two main components: \emph{perception encoder} and \emph{transformer decoder}, as shown in \cref{fig:framework}.
-Concretely, the inputs temporal latent $\mathbf{x}_t$, timestep $t$ and prompt $\bc$ are first passed into perception encoder, which consists of downsampling blocks from the pretrained U-Net of the generative models.
-The pretrained U-Net carries rich diffusion priors, making it a natural encoder to capture semantic representations across diverse input combinations.
-The encoded features are then projected through a linear layer and passed to a transformer decoder, where we use zero-initialized tokens to generate query (Q) and use the encoded features to generate the key (K) and the value (V).
-The transformer decoder integrates temporal and semantic information via cross-attention, and a subsequent linear layer maps the decoded features into LoRA weights:
+We divide hypernetwork architecture for generating LoRA weights into two main components: \emph{perception encoder} and \emph{transformer decoder}, as shown in Fig.~\ref{fig:framework}.
+Concretely, the inputs temporal latent $\mathbf{x}_t$, timestep $t$ and prompt embeddings $\bc$ are first passed into perception encoder, which consists of downsampling blocks from the pretrained U-Net of the generative model \cite{SD}.
+The pretrained U-Net carries rich priors, making it a natural encoder to capture semantic representations across diverse input combinations.
+The encoded features are then projected as context feature through a linear layer.
+For weights generation, we adapt a transformer decoder \cite{Hyperdreambooth} (consisting of standard transformer blocks) with the inputs of zero-initialized tokens and encoded context features, followed by a linear layer maps the decoded features into LoRA weights:

 where $\psi$ denotes the parameters of hypernetwork $h_{\psi}$.
+Detailed hypernetwork architecture are provided in Appendix.
 Temporally, integrating the generated LoRA weights into the original model parameters yields a input-and-step-specific score function $\mathbf{s}_{\theta+\Delta\theta_t}$ (with an abuse of notation $+$), thereby modifying the underlying denoising trajectory.
+The generated LoRA weights are specified for inputs and adaptive for the dynamics in trajectories.
+More analyses are in Appendix.